mobzystems/SeeThroughWindows/README.md

 # SeeThroughWindows
 Press a hotkey to make the current window transparent, allowing you to see through it!
-Press hotkeys to minimize/maximize the current window, or to send it to another monitor (like Windows 7, except also if you don't have Windows 7)

 Releases can be downloaded from https://www.mobzystems.com/Tools/SeeThroughWindows

-The current release is 1.0.7, which runs standalone on .NET 6.0, so downloading .NET is no longer necessary.
+The current release is 1.0.8, which runs standalone on .NET 8.0, so downloading .NET is no longer necessary.